 Email address: email@example.com

 M.A.
-Degree: Communication Studies, The University of Texas at Austin
+Degree: Media Studies, The Pennsylvania State University

 Faculty Advisor: Dr. Anita Vangelisti